Who We Are

 We are not religiously affiliated, and we are not a charity.
 We are your neighbors, family and friends coming together with an understanding of the ways capitalism, white supremacy, patriarchy and other forms of oppression have failed us.

 We are anti-capitalist, anti-racist, anti-sexist, anti-ableist, pro-LGBTQ+, and pro-immigrant.
-Although we see our work as fundamentally political by nature, we do not require those who receive assistance from us to hold any particular political beliefs or affiliations.
+Although we see our work as firmly rooted in the project of building a more ethical and resilient political economy by nature, we do not require those who receive assistance from us to hold any particular political beliefs or affiliations.